Mayor of St. Louis

-The mayor of St. Louis is the chief executive officer of St. Louis's city government.
-The mayor has a duty to enforce city ordinances and the power to either approve or veto city ordinances passed by the Board of Aldermen.
-The current mayor is Cara Spencer, who took office on April 15, 2025.
+The Mayor of St. Louis is the chief executive officer of St. Louis's city government.
+The mayor has a duty to enforce city ordinances and the power to either approve or veto city ordinances passed by the Board of Aldermen..

 Forty-eight people have held the office, four of whom—William Carr Lane, John Fletcher Darby, John Wimer, and John How—served non-consecutive terms.
 Lane, the city's first mayor, served the most terms: eight one-year terms plus the unexpired term of Darby.
 Francis Slay is the longest-serving mayor, having served four 4-year terms.
 The second-longest-serving mayor was Henry Kiel, who served 12 years and nine days over three terms in office.
 Two others — Raymond Tucker and Vincent C. Schoemehl — also served three terms, but seven fewer days.
 The shortest-serving mayor was Arthur Barret, who died 11 days after taking office.
 The first female mayor was Lyda Krewson, who served from 2017 to 2021.